-What exactlyisarthroereisis of the subtalar joint?
-Subtalar arthroereisis is a surgical procedure where a device is placed below the talus (ankle bone) with the intended function to limit excessive talar motion, as a means of treating flexible flatfoot.Flexible flatfoot is a common disorder, anatomically described as excessive pronation during weight bearing due to displacement of the talus.
+What exactly is arthrodesis of the subtalar joint?
+Subtalar Arthrodesis is a surgical procedure where a device is placed below the talus (ankle bone) with the intended function to limit excessive talar motion, as a means of treating flexible flatfoot.Flexible flatfoot is a common disorder, anatomically described as excessive pronation during weight bearing due to the displacement of the talus.

-Flatfoot may be congenital in nature, or may develop in adulthood due to tibial tendon dysfunction, which in turn may be caused by trauma, overuse, and inflammatory disorders, among others.
-Symptoms include dull, aching and throbbing, cramp-type pains, which in children may be inaccurately described as “growing pains.”
+Flatfoot may be congenital in nature or may develop in adulthood due to tibial tendon dysfunction, which in turn may be caused by trauma, overuse, and inflammatory disorders, among others.
+Symptoms include dull, aching and throbbing, cramp type pains, which in children may be inaccurately described as “growing pains.”
 Additional symptoms in children include refusal to participate in athletics or walk long distances due to discomfort.
-Pediatric flexible flatfoot is a common deformity for which a small, but significant number of children and adolescents undergo corrective surgery.
+Pediatric Flexible flatfoot is a common deformity for which a small, but a significant number of children and adolescents undergo corrective surgery.

-Subtalar arthroereisis, in particular, limits talar motion, spares the subtalar joint, and prevents excessive subtalar joint pronation.
-Arthroereisis is a technique for treating flexible flatfoot by means of inserting a motion-limitingdevice into the sinus tarsi (the space below the talus).
-One common misconception is that arthroereisis is a “joint-blocking” surgery.
+Subtalar arthrodesis, in particular, limits talar motion, spares the subtalar joint and prevents excessive subtalar joint pronation.
+Arthroereisis is a technique for treating flexible flatfoot by means of inserting a motion-limiting device into the sinus tarsi (the space below the talus).
+One common misconception is that arthrodesis is a “joint-blocking” surgery.
 A joint-blocking procedure implies a limitation of the normal range of motion of the joint.
-The purpose of an arthroereisis procedure is to limit excessive motion of the joint in order to restore the joint complex back to its normal function.
+The purpose of an arthrodesis procedure is to limit excessive motion of the joint in order to restore the joint complex back to its normal function.

 Some literature about this procedure refers to the devices inserted into the sinus tarsi as “subtalar joint implant(s).”
 This leads someone to believe that the device actually inserts into a joint.
 Actually, these devices are completely extra-articular.
 A better term is sinus tarsi implant or stent.
 Currently, we will define a stent as any medical device that supports tissue in order to help prevent the abnormal closure or destruction of that tissue.
 For example, when a stent is inserted into the sinus of the tarsal bones, it prevents the abnormal closure of that space.
 The subtalar joint complex consists of two or three joints: posterior, middle and anterior joints.
 Sometimes the middle and anterior joints join together to form one continuous joint.
 In between the posterior portion of the complex and anterior portion is the area of the sinus tarsi, which has no cartilage, no interaction between two or more bones and, finally, is not a joint.